arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/por-openmv-gs/content.md

 Before you can start programming OpenMV scripts for the Portenta you need to download and install the OpenMV IDE.

-***IMPORTANT: In bootloader versions 22 and older there was a bug that could cause the board to get stuck in boot mode.
-This was fixed in the latest bootloader version.
-Make sure you update the bootloader as explained in the "Flashing the OpenMV Firmware" section before you proceed with the next step of this tutorial!***
+***IMPORTANT: If you are experiencing problems with the board being stuck in boot mode.
+Please make sure that you have updated the bootloader to the latest version.
+As explained in the "Flashing the OpenMV Firmware" section before you proceed with the next step of this tutorial!***

 Open the [OpenMV download](https://openmv.io/pages/download) page in your browser, download the version that you need for your operating system and follow the instructions of the installer.